SYSTEM: ONLINE

 Why it is in my cart: Because the first question any serious threat model asks is "how do I find what is already watching me?" and the answer is usually a pen-shaped RF detector.

-The story: Professional TSCM (ComSec, Murray Associates, REI) charges several thousand to low five figures per sweep.
-They carry non-linear junction detectors that cost more than most cars.
+The story: Professional TSCM firms like ComSec and Murray Associates, using gear from Research Electronics International, charge several thousand to low five figures per sweep.
+They carry non-linear junction detectors in the $15-25k range.
 The pen detector sells that fantasy at a tiny fraction of the cost.

 Limits to be honest about: Will not find a silent PX470 (entry 4).
 Will not find a dormant AirTag.
 Will find an active LandAirSea 54 (entry 2) mid-ping, an active WiFi camera (entry 3), and stronger consumer bugs.